Cycle to Work scheme

 Calculate your costs

-To calculate the monthly salary sacrifice amount and the savings you could make, use the Cyclescheme calculator (Employer Code: 4178) or the Evans Cycles Ride-to-Work calculator.
+To calculate the monthly salary sacrifice amount and the savings you could make, use the calculator on the Employee Hub Cycle to Work page.

 Frequently asked questions